 The other thing that could be a disadvantage is if it rains or your dog gets wet from bathing before entering the tent, it will get humid but can also smell like wet dog, depending on the breed.

 On the other hand, you know that your dog is not laying on wet ground outside.

 Finally, I can imagine it’s a pain to have a super active dog inside the tent if it can’t lay still and keep spinning around.
 Personally, I haven’t had this problem with Ayla, as she’s a very calm lady.

-YOU MIGHT ALSO LIKE: How to travel locally: A responsible guide to travel locally
+YOU MIGHT ALSO LIKE: How to travel locally: A responsible guide to local travel

 Features to look for in a dog friendly tent

-Now that you’ve hopefully made a sound decision on whether to have your dog inside or outside the tent, let’s have a look at dog friendly tents for you and your fury friend.
+Now that you’ve hopefully made a sound decision on whether to have your dog inside or outside the tent, let’s have a look at dog-friendly tents for you and your furry friend.

 The less tent cords the better